SenHe/uavdvsm/README.md

 Comparison of the activation map in vgg-16 and resnet-18 after fine-tuning, top row is the image and activation maps from vgg-16 after fine-tuning, bottom row is the groud truth saliency map and activation maps from resnet-18 after fine-tuning
 ![picture](res_vgg.png)

-**cite** If you find this code useful in your research, please consider citing:
+If you find this code useful in your research, please consider citing:

     @inproceedings{he2019understanding,
         title={Understanding and Visualizing Deep Visual Saliency Models},